Use Instructional Technologies for Traditional Classroom Contingency Planning

 • Hold asynchronous discussions via the Discussions tool.
 Share class notes and/or allow students to share notes with others who may be unable to attend class.
 Instructors can post questions and have students post responses and analyses.
 Word counts and other requirements should be specified.

 • Hold synchronous discussions using Webex.
 This allows for real-time, synchronous discussion and is one way of determining students' understanding of course materials using a question and answer format.
+The same can be done using D2L chat.

 Grading Alternatives